Santorini: Minoan Akrotiri

 The well preserved ruins of the ancient town are often compared to the spectacular ruins at Pompeii in Italy.
-The canopy covering the ruins collapsed in an accident in September 2005, killing one tourist and injuring seven more.
-The site was closed for almost seven years while a new canopy was built.
-The site was re-opened in April 2012.
+The canopy covering the ruins collapsed in September 2005, killing one tourist and injuring seven; the site was closed until April 2012 while a new canopy was built.

 The oldest signs of human settlement are Late Neolithic (4th millennium BC or earlier), but c.
 2000–1650 BC Akrotiri developed into one of the Aegean's major Bronze Age ports, with recovered objects that came not just from Crete, but also from Anatolia, Cyprus, Syria, and Egypt, as well as from the Dodecanese and the Greek mainland.

 Dating of the Bronze Age eruption

 The Minoan eruption provides a fixed point for the chronology of the second millennium BC in the Aegean, because evidence of the eruption occurs throughout the region and the site itself contains material culture from outside.
 The eruption occurred during the "Late Minoan IA" period of Minoan chronology at Crete and the "Late Cycladic I" period in the surrounding islands.

-Archaeological evidence, based on the established chronology of Bronze Age Mediterranean cultures, dates the eruption to around 1500 BC.
-These dates, however, conflict with radiocarbon dating which indicates that the eruption occurred at about 1645–1600 BC.
-For those, and other reasons, the date of the eruption is disputed.
+Archaeological evidence, based on an established chronology of Bronze Age Mediterranean cultures, dated the eruption to around 1500 BC.
+These dates, however, conflict with radiocarbon dating which indicated that the eruption occurred between 1645–1600 BC, and tree ring data which yielded a date of 1628 BC.
+For those, and other reasons, the previous culturally based chronology has generally been questioned.

+In The Parting of the Sea: How Volcanoes, Earthquakes, and Plagues Shaped the Exodus Story, geologist Barbara J. Sivertsen theorizes a causal link between this eruption and the plagues of the Exodus.

 Ancient period

 Santorini remained unoccupied throughout the rest of the Bronze Age, during which time the Greeks took over Crete.
-At Knossos, in a LMIIIA context (14th century BC), seven Linear B texts while calling upon "all the gods" make sure to grant primacy to an elsewhere-unattested entity called qe-ra-si-ja and, once, qe-ra-si-jo.
+At Knossos, in a LMIIIA context (14th century BC), seven Linear B texts while calling upon "all the deities" make sure to grant primacy to an elsewhere-unattested entity called qe-ra-si-ja and, once, qe-ra-si-jo.
 If the endings -ia[s] and -ios represent an ethnic suffix, then this means "The One From Qeras[os]".
 If the initial consonant were aspirated, then *Qhera- would have become "Thera-" in later Greek.
 "Therasia" and its ethnikon "Therasios" are both attested in later Greek; and, since -sos was itself a genitive suffix in the Aegean Sprachbund, *Qeras[os] could also shrink to *Qera.
-An alternative view takes qe-ra-si-ja and qe-ra-si-jo as proof of androgyny, and applies this name by similar arguments to the legendary seer, Tiresias, but these views are not mutually exclusive.
-If qe-ra-si-ja was an ethnikon first, then in following him/her/it the Cretans also feared whence it came.
+If qe-ra-si-ja was an ethnikon first, then in following the entity the Cretans also feared whence it came.

 Probably after what is called the Bronze Age collapse, Phoenicians founded a site on Thera.
 Herodotus reports that they called the island Callista and lived on it for eight generations.
-In the 9th century BC, Dorians founded the main Hellenic city on Mesa Vouno, 396 m above sea level.
+In the ninth century BC, Dorians founded the main Hellenic city on Mesa Vouno, 396 m above sea level.
 This group later claimed that they had named the city and the island after their leader, Theras.
 Today, that city is referred to as Ancient Thera.